 Look out for the MSC blue fish label.
 Seafood with the blue fish label allows you to be safe in the knowledge that you made a positive choice.
 And the seafood has come from a sustainable fishery.
 The MSC has 10 reasons to choose the blue fish label including:

 - Our oceans need to be protected.
 Our oceans are home to an amazing variety of life and support the livelihoods of 1/10 of the world’s population.

 - Sustainability is based on science.
-To be MSC certified, fisheries are independently assessed by scientists and marine experts to ensure they meet our standard for environmentally sustainable fishing.
+To gain MSC certification, fisheries are independently assessed by scientists and marine experts.
+Ensuring they meet our standard for environmentally sustainable fishing.
 Annual audits ensure that they maintain these standards.

-- You’re helping to create change.
-Your purchases of MSC labelled seafood create an incentive for more fisheries, retailers and restaurants to produce and sell certified sustainable seafood.
+- You’re helping to create change. purchasing MSC labelled seafood creates an incentive for more fisheries, retailers and restaurants to produce and sell certified sustainable seafood.